fusioncharts/dev_centre_docs/installation/server-side-frameworks/install-using-django.md

 breadcrumb: [["Home", "/"], ["Django"]]
 ---

 The FusionCharts Django wrapper is a Python framework which is responsible for quick web development.
-It is basically a subroutine within a software library whose job is to call another subroutine with minimum amount of coding.
+It is a subroutine within a software library whose job is to call another subroutine with the minimum amount of coding.
 It lets you generate the required JavaScript and HTML code as a string on the server, which is then used to render charts on a browser page.

 FusionCharts Suite XT includes the FusionCharts Django wrapper that lets you create interactive, data-driven charts.
 You can create a simple chart using the FusionCharts server-side Django wrapper without writing any JavaScript code.